cesarsotovalero/cesarsotovalero.github.io/_posts/2019/2019-10-16-zip-slip-attacks.md

 # Conclusion

 As we observed, detecting a system with the Zip Slip vulnerability that was already exploited is very hard, as the result of the exploit consists of files on the system that can be located elsewhere.
 Besides, zip files could either be uploaded to the application or downloaded from within, so both traffic sources should be monitored.
-The best way to avoid this exploit is by preventing it from occurring, performing the proper unzip checking and keeping dependencies up to date.
+The best way to avoid this exploit is by preventing it from occurring, performing the proper unzipping checking and keeping dependencies up to date.